Eventmasters Racing March 2026 – Horses in Training Update

 Although his age and a previous leg issue presented an element of risk, two independent veterinary opinions were sought prior to purchase, both of whom were satisfied that he would stand up to training and racing.
 With just 19 career starts, he remains relatively lightly raced and retains the physique and presence of a traditional staying chaser.

-He is very much a soft-ground horse, the softer the better and alternative targets such as the Midlands National remain under consideration should conditions dictate.
+He is very much a soft-ground horse, the softer the better and alternative targets such as the remain under consideration should conditions dictate.
 An ambitious longer-term aim could even include the Grand Steeplechase de Paris in May.
-We remain hopeful that, following his recovery period and with limited mileage on the clock, there are still significant performances to come.

 February delivered a landmark moment for Eventmasters Racing as we celebrated our first homebred winner.